edamontology/caseologue/_sources/caseologue_python.rst.txt

 This custom python script **complements** the tests performed by the ELK reasoner and the ROBOT report tool.
-It alows us to test for **specific features** of the EDAM ontology (e.g. check for wikipedia links or for mandatory properties)
+It allows us to test for **specific features** of the EDAM ontology (e.g. check for wikipedia links or for mandatory properties)

 Installation & Usage
 ---------------------